Norman Hetherington: Meryla Marionettes

 — The Sun-Herald (18 December 1977).

 Puppet Designer

 His innovative and creative design and construction skills were such that, from time to time, he was also asked to design puppets for others to operate in their own shows.

-The photograph of "Smiley" on the front page of The Sydney Morning Herald of Tuesday 2 June 1970, provides a beautiful sense of just how wonderfully skilled Hetherington was in designing and constructing puppets, and the detailed, intricate nature of the mechanical devices and the special sets that he designed for his shows, and just how much children loved them.
+The photograph of "Smiley" on the front page of The Sydney Morning Herald of Tuesday 2 June 1970, provides a sense of how skilled Hetherington was in designing and constructing puppets due to the intricate nature of the mechanical devices and the sets that he designed for his shows.

 For the Marionette Theatre of Australia he designed the rod-puppets used in The Mysterious Potamus (1979), The Wind in the Willows (1986) and Pinnochio (1987).
 (The first was performed in the Drama Theatre of the Sydney Opera House and travelled to Japan and The Philippines.)

 Television

 Having attended the Australian Broadcasting Corporation's (ABC) television training school some time prior to the introduction of television to Australia, Hetherington began his television career in 1956, creating Nicky and Noodle for the ABC, and another series, Jolly Gene and His Fun Machine for Channel Seven in 1957.